ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 &nbsp;

 &nbsp;

+> :warning: You are now entering the territory where you pick your own classes and take a design project each semester

 <h3 style="color:red">You now enter the territory where you pick your own classes and take a design project each semester</h3>